-In Box 1 above we used the example of 10 tons biochar that cause an absolute global warming potential of $381.0 \text{ tons ACO}{2e}$ over 100 years related to the methane emission of its Kon-Tiki production.
-To compensate this global warming entirely with tree based global cooling over 20 years, $(381.0 \text{ t ACO}2 / 6.4 \text{ t ACO}2 \text{ e} =) 60$ Michelia champaca trees would have to be planted and grown over 20 years.
+In Box 1 above we used the example of 10 tons biochar that cause an absolute global warming potential of 383.75 tons ACO2e over 100 years related to the methane emission of its Kon-Tiki production.
+To compensate this global warming entirely with tree based global cooling over 20 years, $(383.7 \text{ t ACO}2 / 14.4 \text{ t ACO}2 \text{ e})$ 27 Michelia champaca trees would have to be planted and grown over 20 years.

 Figure 5.
 The production of 10 t biochar in a Kon-Tiki causing 300 kg CH4 with a GWP100 of 7.5 t CO2e presenting a global warming effect over 100 years of 381.0 t aCO2e (area below the red curve).
 The plantation of 60 Michelia Champaca trees removes a total of 77.5 t CO2e over 20 years, presenting an absolute global cooling effect over 20 years of 381.1 t a CO2e (blue area).
-The yellow area presents the part of the global warming caused by the methane emission that is compensated by the global cooling effect of the 60 trees over 20 years is equal to the global warming effect of the methane emission over 100 years, the methane emission can be considered compensated after 20 years.
+The yellow area presents the part of the global warming caused by the methane emission that is compensated by the global cooling caused by the tree growth.
+The blue and the yellow area are of the same size.
+As the global cooling effect of the 60 trees over 20 years is equal to the global warming effect of the methane emission over 100 years, the methane emission can be considered compensated after 20 years.